The second moment theory of families of L-functions: Proof of the mean-square estimate

-where we suppress the dependency on $s_0$ of the $\mathcal T$--function.
 By the same techniques which led to \eqref{308} (particularly the decay at infinity of the functions $H_L (v)/v$ and $H_L(w)/w$, see Lemma \ref{boundforHL}), we approximate $\mathcal M_0 (V_0)$ by $\mathcal M(V_0)$ with an admissible error.
 By combining with \eqref{308}, we finally obtain the equality